johannilsson/sl2gtfs/README.md

   --pygtfs2sl           Create a python gtfs2sl map.
 ```

-By default the `sl2gtfs` script outputs a comma separated list of site id and stop id.
+By default the `sl2gtfs` utility outputs a comma separated list of site id and stop id.

-In a script
+Usage in a script

 ```
 >>> import sl2gtfs